 The Thai Ministry of Natural Resources and the Environment announced the decision after loud public dissatisfaction with recent data on how global waste pollutes the country.
-E-waste containing potentially harmful elements – lead or cadmium – gets imported from around the globe, including developed countries such as the USA, EU, Japan, Hong Kong or Singapore.
+E-waste containing potentially harmful elements – lead or cadmium – gets imported from around the globe, including from developed countries such as the USA, EU, Japan, Hong Kong and Singapore.

-"We need to prioritise a good environment and the health of our citizens over industrial development," Minister General Surasak Kanchanarat told the newspaper The Nation.
+"We need to prioritise a good environment and the health of our citizens over industrial development," Minister General Surasak Kanchanarat told the newspaper, The Nation.

 “To achieve these goals, we must address the crisis of waste imports and the waste recycling industry more effectively.
-The Thai government needs to make quick adjustments to our national laws to protect its citizens and borders before our country is inundated with unwanted waste,” EARTH’s Director, Penchom Saetang, concluded the appeal.
+The Thai government needs to make quick adjustments to our national laws to protect its citizens and borders before our country is inundated with unwanted waste,” stated EARTH’s Director, Penchom Saetang, as he concluded the appeal.

 Thailand also plans to ban all plastic waste imports in the next two years.
 "We need to ensure that domestic and plastic waste is used by the recycling industry first, before we import these materials from other countries," Surasak added.

 “The work of the EARTH organisation was essential to the Government’s decision,” states Jitka Straková, the coordinator of the project on chemical safety in Thailand from the Czech NGO Arnika.
 “E-waste contains a mixture of toxic chemicals including heavy metals and brominated flame retardants which have been proven to be harmful to human health.
 The recent massive importation of potentially toxic waste threatens the Thai environment and people's’ lives deeply,” she explains.

 In Thailand, environmentally sound technologies for treating the chemicals from e-waste are not available.